-Best practices for Gloo Mesh in prod
+Best practices for production

 Deployment model

-In a production deployment, you typically want to avoid installing the management components into a workload cluster that also runs a service mesh.
-Although Gloo Mesh remains fully functional when the management and agent components both run within the same cluster, you might have noisy neighbor concerns in which workload pods consume cluster resources and potentially constrain the management processes.
+In a production deployment, you typically want to avoid installing the management plane into a workload cluster that also runs a services mesh.
+Although Gloo Mesh Enterprise remains fully functional when the management and agent components both run within the same cluster, you might have noisy neighbor concerns in which workload pods consume cluster resources and potentially constrain the management processes.
 This constraint on management processes can in turn affect other workload clusters that the management components oversee.
 However, you can prevent resource consumption issues by using Kubernetes best practices, such as node affinity, resource requests, and resource limits.
-Note that you must also ensure that you use the same name for the cluster during both the management component installation and cluster registration.
+Note that you must also ensure that you use the same name for the cluster during both the management plane installation and cluster registration.

 Management plane settings

-helm show values gloo-mesh-enterprise/gloo-mesh-enterprise --version 2.2.4 > values-mgmt-plane.yaml
+helm show values gloo-platform/gloo-platform --version v2.6.6 > all-values.yaml

 Certificate management